warren/perdicis-notes/content/My Obsidian setup.md

 ![[Screenshot_20230421-102157.png]]

-I don't even know what's going on here; it's not quite a search UI nor is it a backlinks page (it looks like it's performing a search for the current date, 4/21).
+Not sure what's going on here; it's not quite a search UI nor is it a backlinks page (if I had to guess, it looks like Obsidian is performing a search for the current date, 04/21).
 Weird.
-Anyways, it turns out Advanced URIs opens all pages like this if you previously had a session open to the same page.
-Adding a bogus header like `wololo` overrides whatever special logic gets triggered for "open the same file that was open in a previous session."
+Anyways, it turns out Advanced URIs opens all pages like this if you previously had a session opened to the same page.
+Adding a bogus header like `wololo` overrides whatever special logic gets triggered for "open the same file that was open in a previous session," so that's what I'm doing.